Goofv1/hello-world/README.md

 # hello-world
-"This repository is for practising the GitHub Flow"
+"This repository is for practicing the GitHub Flow"

+"Now lets tr to make this some what easy to read"